neoedmund/neoe-arduino-keyboard/README.md

 The problem is

-1. I used a `Arduino Micro`, not `UNO`
+1. I used a `Arduino Nano`, not `UNO`
-2. All my Arduino, Micro or UNO, are Chinese clones, no atmega8u2 but replaced by `CH340G`.
+2. All my Arduino, Nano or UNO, are Chinese clones, no atmega8u2 but replaced by `CH340G`.

 I checked the CH340G datasheet, found it *not likely** to be turned into a USB-HID.